dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 with help from the Dart libraries.

-The form in the slambook example is a custom element called `x-slambook-form` that's instantiated with this HTML code:
+The form in the slambook example is a custom element called `tute-slambook-form` that's instantiated with this HTML code:

 {% prettify html %}
 <div class="container">
-  <form is="x-slambook-form" id="slambookform"></form>
+  <form is="tute-slambook-form" id="slambookform"></form>
 </div>
 {% endprettify %}

 Note the absence of either an `action` or a `method` attribute.
-Instead, the behavior for the submit button is coded in Dart.
+Instead, the behavior for the submit button is coded in a Dart mouse click handler.
 Below is the HTML code that creates the submit button and binds it to a Dart mouse click handler.